ShriyaA/resume-website/content/project/claim2fact/index.md

 ---
 title: Supervised Clustering for Fact-Checked Claim Retrieval
 summary: 'Addressed the task of verified claim retrieval - linking an unseen claim to previously-seen claims which have already been fact-checked.
-Used supervised clustering approach which defined a similarity measure between claims and facts using BERT-based representations in order to form a k-nearest neighbor graph.
-Clusters are then constructed by partitioning this graph such that no cluster contains more than one fact.'
+Used supervised clustering approach which defined a similarity measure between claims and facts using BERT-based representations.'
 tags:
   - Deep Learning
 date: '2021-12-15T00:00:00Z'